I recently realized that almost every issue in my life can be grasped with just one word.

 This profound truth came to me in a moment of unexpected revelation during a casual, random conversation with my sister.

 We were sitting on the kitchen floor, our backs pressed against the white cabinets under the sink, tired and too lazy to start making dinner yet so we played on our phones and talked.
-I don’t even know now what we were talking about, but in the middle of saying something I spoke a line that literally turned my head.
+Frankly I don’t even know now what we were talking about, but in the middle of it I spoke a line that stunned me:

 “I’m ambivalent about everything in my life.”